 We’ve learned from biology that plants synthesize their food by using energy derived from the sun.
 We also learned that smaller animals feed on plants, and they, in turn, serve as meals for larger animals.
 This is true.
 However, there is an exception to the food chain flow, as there are animal-eating plants.
 Let’s see a few:

 The pitcher is about a foot deep in measurement; large enough to trap small animals.
 This carnivorous plant attracts its prey through the sweet scent emanating from it.
-It traps varieties of creatures, from insects to animals, like the small lizards, amphibians and even mammals as well.
+It traps varieties of creatures, from insects to animals, like the small lizards, amphibians, and even mammals.

 The cobra lily is a rare plant that also specializes in trapping animals for food.
 Like the tropical pitcher plant, it also scents sweetly.
 It deceives its prey by appearing as though there are different exit points in its pitcher, which are false exits.

 Just like it sounds, the broad leaves of the butterwort look like they were rubbed with butter.
 Its victims are deceived by the look on the leaves.
 They probably had mistaken the sticky stuff on its leaf surface to be water.
 When in contact with it, they realize it has been a trap after all as they become glued to it.
 The plant then releases its digestive enzymes to digest its trapped prey.